According to Forbes, bad customer services make businesses lose $62 billion each year.

 CSAT (Customer Satisfaction Score)

-It is a key performance indicator for customer satisfaction.
-The main objective of CSAT is to determine how consumers are satisfied with the products, services, or company.
+It’s another important CX metric that measures Customer Satisfaction.
+The main objective of CSAT is to determine how much your consumers are satisfied with your products, services, or company.
 CSAT surveys can have multiple questions consisting of both open-ended and close-ended questions.
 A higher CSAT score indicates a higher level of satisfaction.